jacebenson/jace.pro/content/post/2019-09-06-mvrs-dependent-variables/index.md

   <source src="works.mp4" type="video/mp4">
 </video>

-Now say you don't want the Refernce in the MVRS.
+Now say you don't want the Reference in the MVRS.
 Okay.
-I have a Refernce variable on this test item already, it has a silly name, "Reference".
+I have a Reference variable on this test item already, it has a silly name, "Reference".
 But it works.
-Lets try that and change the variable attribute and reference qualifer.
+Lets try that and change the variable attribute and reference qualifier.

 1. Change variable attribute to `ref_qual_elements=Reference`
-2. Add a reference qualifer of \
+2. Add a reference qualifier of \
     `javascript: 'user=' + current.variables.Reference`

 You'll notice this doesn't appear to work.
 It seems this is as designed 😭.